G-5, A-3 and NATO-7 Domestics: Help Completing IRS Form W-4

 There are many special circumstances that can cause the general rules outlined above to change.
 Please consult » IRS Publication 519 or a qualified income tax practitioner for more assistance.
 HomeWork Solutions’ staff cannot provide further assistance in determination of marital status or qualified exemptions other than the guidelines above.

-A G-5, A-3 or NATO-7 domestic who works less than 6 months in their first year in the United States is typically a Non-Resident Alien for that year and is not entitled to withholding allowances on Form W-4.
+A G-5, A-3 or NATO-7 domestic who works less than 6 months in their first year in the United States is typically a Non-Resident Alien for that year and is not entitled to withholding allowances on IRS W-4 form.
 After the first tax year, most G-5, A-3 and NATO-7 domestics are Resident Aliens and entitled to the same withholding allowances as U.S. citizens.
 Declaration of withholding status (married or single) and number of withholding allowances is the responsibility of the employee.
 When in doubt, the designation Single with zero withholding allowances will withhold the maximum calculated tax.
 This IS refundable to the employee if there was an over payment!

 HomeWork Solutions can provide this general guidance, but the final determination rests with the employee.